eliezer15/workTimer/README.md

-# workTimer
+# WorkTimer
-Simple timer application created to help my wife track work hours
+Simple timer application created to help my wife track her time while she was studying for the Bar exam.